HPCNow/hpcnow-labs/admin-training/slurm/08-user-management.md

 sacctmgr modify user where name=user08 set DefaultAccount=fire
 ```

-This will change all users with a default account "fire" to account "arcane".
+This will change all users with the default account "fire" to account "arcane".

 To remove a user: